-Online and face-to-face learning will give you the best experience of UAL.
+Online and face-to-face learning will give a great experience UAL.
 We've also created a safe environment for you to study.

-If something is preventing you from coming to campus - such as travel restrictions, visa delays, medical conditions or other serious circumstances - please check our important guidance.
+If something is preventing you from coming to campus - such as travel restrictions, visa delays, medical conditions, required to self-isolate or other serious circumstances - please check our important guidance.

 Only visit your campus, including to access the library, on your timetabled days.
 We will continue to monitor student attendance and adjust accordingly.

 There are strict social distancing guidelines in place, which greatly reduce the capacity of our buildings and individual spaces